CovertFacade/c-lock/README.md

 ## Contributing

 By now, and until I finish a first stable version, I want to control the code.
-The best way of contribute to this project is apporting ideas and reviewing code.
+The best way of contribute to this project is reporting ideas and reviewing code.
 Any help is welcome!

 For example, its obvious that I need help with documentation images, design, logo... :blush: